dodongho/photo/README.md

 # Photo Management

 ## What is this for ?
-Classify photo files by date based on file name or exif (_DateTimeOriginal_)
+Classify photo files by date based on filename or exif (_DateTimeOriginal_)

 ## Install
 ```shell script